RedShadow08/k8s/README.md

 **KUBERNETES MANIFEST FILES**
-The files conatin the example of manifest files for different objects.
+The files contain the example of manifest files for different objects.

 Kubernetes Objects
   1. Pod